|Academic Year of Entry||2023/24|

 |Mode of Funding||Government funded|

-Department of Management Sciences (options: BBA Business Analysis, BBA Business Operations Management)
+Department of Management Sciences (options: BBA Business Decision Analytics, BBA Global Operations Management)

 |Mode of Study||Full time|